How to Be More Confident

 “Whether you think you can or think you can’t, you’re right.” — Henry Ford

-No external factors had changed.
-The way he trained wasn’t even unique or revolutionary from what anyone else was doing.
-The only difference was that Bannister set his mind to overcoming what he described as a “psychological barrier.”(1) He said, “It is the brain, not the heart or lungs, that is the critical organ.”
+No external factors changed.
+The way Bannister trained wasn’t even unique or revolutionary from what anyone else was doing.
+The only difference was that he set his mind to overcome what he described as a “psychological barrier.”(1) He said, “It is the brain, not the heart or lungs, that is the critical organ.”

-And once that psychological barrier was removed, everyone felt confident that they, too, could beat a four-minute mile.
+And once Bannister removed that psychological barrier, everyone felt confident they could also beat a four-minute mile.
 He redefined “impossible” by sheer willpower.